Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 ## Sales person enumeration

-Now that we understand the structure of the model for dynamic enumerations, let's set it up for another object `sales person`, which will have a couple if additional twists to it.
+Now that we understand the structure of the model for dynamic enumerations, let's set it up for another object `sales person`, which will have a couple of additional twists to it.

 The problem is that the key type `sales person` inherits from another key type `employee` for the employee object, which tells the model that a salesperson is a type of employee, and establishes an implicit zero-to-one relationship between the two objects.